 - abnormal twin (recipient/acardiac twin): larger, amorphous, non-viable

 The acardiac twin is haemodynamically disadvantaged receiving deoxygenated blood from donor twin which then supplies iliac arteries first.
 This will result in more perfusion compromise in the upper part of the body so atrophy of the heart and dependent organs (brain) are more pronounced.
 Eventually, a characteristic set of anomalies including acardia and acephalus develop.

 - shows one morphologically normal and one abnormal twin, with the latter being seen morphologically abnormal without a heartbeat

 - on Doppler interrogation, flow in the acardiac twin umbilical artery is seen entering the fetus and blood leaving via the umbilical vein 13

 - development of hydrops fetalis in pump (donor) twin from cardiac failure

 Treatment and prognosis

 As the acardiac twin is non-viable, the majority of efforts in management are focused or maintaining the viability of the other donor (pump) twin.
-The perinatal mortality for the pump twin can be high as 50% 10.
+The perinatal mortality for the pump twin can be as high as 50% 10.

 Treatment is around the surgical destruction of the inter-twin anastomosis and includes:

 - endoscopic laser coagulation/radio-frequency ablation 5